Class Syllabus & Agenda

 -Any work that is turned in late will be given partial credit.

--Work that has been copied from another student will receive a ZERO.
+-Work that has been copied from another student or copied from an online source will receive a ZERO.

 Make-up Work Criteria: